uptrace/bunrouter/README.md

 GET /posts/ will match normally.
 POST /posts will redirect to /posts/, because the GET method used a trailing slash.
 ```

+### Custom Redirects

+RedirectBehavior sets the behavior when the router redirects the request to the canonical version of the requested URL using RedirectTrailingSlash or RedirectClean.
+The default behavior is to return a 301 status, redirecting the browser to the version of the URL that matches the given pattern.

+These are the values accepted for RedirectBehavior.
+You may also add these values to the RedirectMethodBehavior map to define custom per-method redirect behavior.

+* Redirect301 - HTTP 301 Moved Permanently; this is the default.
+* Redirect307 - HTTP/1.1 Temporary Redirect
+* Redirect308 - RFC7538 Permanent Redirect
+* UseHandler - Don't redirect to the canonical path.
+Just call the handler instead.

+#### Rationale/Usage
+On a POST request, most browsers that receive a 301 will submit a GET request to the redirected URL, meaning that any data will likely be lost.
+If you want to handle and avoid this behavior, you may use Redirect307, which causes most browsers to resubmit the request using the original method and request body.

+Since 307 is supposed to be a temporary redirect, the new 308 status code has been proposed, which is treated the same, except it indicates correctly that the redirection is permanent.
+The big caveat here is that the RFC is relatively recent, and older or non-compliant browsers will not handle it.
+Therefore its use is not recommended unless you really know what you're doing.

+Finally, the UseHandler value will simply call the handler function for the pattern, without redirecting to the canonical version of the URL.

 ### Escaped Slashes
 Go automatically processes escaped characters in a URL, converting + to a space and %XX to the corresponding character.
 This can present issues when the URL contains a %2f, which is unescaped to '/'.
 This isn't an issue for most applications, but it will prevent the router from correctly matching paths and wildcards.